Title

 A 15-year-old minor caused a fatal jeep accident during a parade.
 The Supreme Court held both the minor and his father jointly liable for damages, emphasizing parental responsibility under Article 1903 of the Spanish Civil Code.

-Whether Delfin Capuno could be held civilly liable, jointly and severally with his son Dante, for damages resulting from the death of Isidoro Caperina caused by Dante’s negligent act when Dante was a minor living with his father.
+Whether Delfin Capuno can be held civilly liable, jointly and severally with his minor son Dante, for damages caused by Dante’s negligent act that resulted in the death of Isidoro Caperina, under Article 1903 of the Spanish Civil Code.

 Dissenting Opinion